Slavery in New France

-Slavery in New France was practiced by some of the indigenous populations, which enslaved outsiders as captives in warfare, until European colonization that made commercial chattel slavery become common in New France.
-By 1750, two-thirds of the enslaved peoples in New France were indigenous, and by 1834, most enslaved people were black.
+Slavery in New France was practiced by some of the Indigenous populations, which enslaved outsiders as captives in warfare, until European colonization that made commercial chattel slavery become common in New France.
+By 1750, two-thirds of the enslaved peoples in New France were Indigenous, and by 1834, most enslaved people were African.

-The institution, which endured for almost two centuries, affected thousands of men, women, and children descended from indigenous and African peoples.
-It also impacted many indigenous people, who were used as domestic servants and traded as goods.
+The institution, which endured for almost two centuries, affected thousands of men, women, and children descended from Indigenous and African peoples.
+It also impacted many Indigenous people, who were used as domestic servants and traded as goods.